SOLID Principles in Rust: A Practical Guide

 • Monomorphize generate::<HtmlFormatter>

-There is no need for a single common concrete type, because nothing is being collected or stored.
+There is no need for a single common concrete type, because nothing is being collected nor stored.
 This is why static dispatch works perfectly in that scenario.

-Ok… What changes with the editor + plugins example?
-In the editor case, this line changes everything:
+Ok… What changes with the text processor and the plugins example?
+In the text processor case (ex_06_ocp.rs), these lines change everything:

 A Vec<T> means: